finos/legend-engine/legend-engine-config/legend-engine-repl/README.md

 # then show the data
 #>{local::DuckDuckDatabase.test1}#->sort([])->from(local::DuckDuckRuntime)

-# to show the result grid in GUI mode
+# to show the result grid in DataCube
 show
 # to debug when error occurs, toggle debug mode
 debug